- Home

 An environmental authority is required for anyone transporting more than 175kg of asbestos waste

-An environmental authority for the Environmentally Relevant Activity of Regulated Waste Transport (ERA 57) is issued by the Department of Environment and Science to transport regulated waste by vehicle.
+An environmental authority for the Environmentally Relevant Activity of Regulated Waste Transport (ERA 57) is issued by the Department of Environment, Science and Innovation to transport regulated waste by vehicle.

 Homeowners and contractors do not need an environmental authority to transport 175kg or less of asbestos waste.

-If you are transporting asbestos waste on a commercial basis, you must record and submit waste tracking documentation to the Department of Environment and Science.
+If you are transporting asbestos waste on a commercial basis, you must record and submit waste tracking documentationto the Department of Environment, Science and Innovation.
 This documentation is mandatory, regardless of the quantity of asbestos waste being transported in a vehicle.

-Asbestos waste being transported on a non-commercial basis requires waste tracking documentation if there is 250kg or more of asbestos in the vehicle.
+Asbestos waste being transported on a non-commercial basis requires waste tracking documentation if there is more than 250kg of asbestos in the vehicle.

 Apply for an environmental authority and waste tracking documentation

-To apply for an environmental authority and waste tracking documentation to transport asbestos waste, visit Department of Environment and Science or call 13 QGOV (13 74 68).
+To apply for an environmental authority and waste tracking documentation to transport asbestos waste, visit Department of Environment, Science and Innovation or call 13 QGOV (13 74 68).

 A company is contracted to install telephone lines, connections and pits.
 This task involves removing less than 175kg of asbestos containing material (ACM) that will need transporting to a licensed landfill.
 An environmental authority is not required to transport the asbestos waste.
 The waste must be appropriately packaged for transport and disposal.
 Waste tracking documentation is required as the transportation is being undertaken on a commercial basis.

-A homeowner has removed ACM from their own home to a total of 150kg.
+A homeowner has removed ACM from their own home with a total of 230kg.
 The homeowner is transporting the ACM to a licensed landfill themselves.
-An environmental authority is not required as the volume is less than 175kg.
-Waste tracking is also not required as the transportation is being undertaken on a non-commercial basis for less than 250kg.
+An environmental authority is required as the volume is greater than 175kg.
+Waste tracking is not required as the transportation is being undertaken on a non-commercial basis with less than 250kg.

-A contractor is engaged to specifically collect asbestos waste and transport it to a landfill.
-In this case, the contractor would be undertaking regulated waste transport on a commercial basis and would need to accurately record and submit waste tracking information to the Department of Environment and Science.
-If the quantity of asbestos was also greater than 175kg, then an environmental authority to transport the regulated waste would be required for the vehicle being used to transport the waste.
+A contractor is engaged to specifically collect asbestos waste and transport it to landfill.
+In this case, the contractor would be undertaking regulated waste transport on a commercial basis and would need to accurately record and submit waste tracking information to the Department of Environment, Science and Innovation.
+If the quantity of asbestos was greater than 175kg, an environmental authority to transport the regulated waste would also be required for the vehicle being used to transport the waste.